D3jag0re/multi-container-application/README.md

 ## Lessons Learned

 - Running CMD ["npm", "start"] instead of CMD ["node", "app.js"] offers more flexibility and is more of a standard practice.
+- Make sure yu push your changes before wondering why a build failed in the exact same way